Google Drive Going Away

 For more information about this network change please see the ITS website: https://www.smith.edu/tara/security/state_denial.html

-For assistance upgrading your OS and these applications, contact CATS or the IT Service Center at 413-585-4487 or 4ITS@smith.edu.
+For questions about upgrading your OS please contact CATS or the IT Service Center at 413-585-4487 or 4ITS@smith.edu.

 To self-manage your printing (kill or prerelease a print job) login to the PaperCut portal: https://print.smith.edu:9192/user